 Like, a million.

 Okay- I skipped the big pots and pans, to be fair.
-So many it wasn’t a million.
+So maybe it wasn’t a million.

 At the end of the week, in reality, I had washed only plates, silverware and cups/glasses, plus 2-3 daily containers.